hivesolutions/appier/doc/structure.md

 )
 ```

-For more details check out the [Templates](doc/templates.md) documentation.
+For more details, check out the [Templates](doc/templates.md) documentation.

 ## Static files